Plan a calmer dinner week in 2 minutes —start free

 • Lots of packaging waste

 Bottom line: Meal kits are convenient but they're not meal planning.
-You're paying $200-600/month extra for someone else to plan.
-That's not saving money.
+You're paying for someone else to choose, portion, pack, and ship the meals.

 The Honest Verdict

 Here's the thing: most meal planning apps are really just recipe collectors with a calendar.
-They help you organize meals but don't actually help you save money.
+They help you organize meals but don't actually reduce the thinking required to plan a week.

 The exception is apps built around ingredient overlap — the practice of designing weekly meals that share ingredients.
 That's where the savings come from.